HofitVardi/Hermite-Interpolation/README.md

 # Hermite-Interpolation
 A complementary code for "Geometric Hermite Interpolation in $\mathbb{R}^n$"

-Atteched are Python scripts that creates the figures in the paper.
-An implemention of the B'ezier average as well as of the modified LR-algorithms are also available for the user's own purposes.
+The atteched files contains an implementions of the B'ezier average computation and of the modified LR-algorithms as well as several examples.

+Run "Example" for viewing a 3D demonstrstion of the process of generainting curves by the IHB-scheme (See section 3 in the paper).
+Run "Figure k" for creating Figure k from the paper.